The Peer Water Exchange Family

 We want to acknowledge three PWX members - El Porvenir (Carole Harper and Rob Bell), Kairos (Martin Strele), and Safer Future (Idriss Kamara) - whose support helped drive the design and deployment of PWX at its beginning in 2005-06.

-Since 2015, Altair has been supporting PWX's urban efforts in sewage tracking and management.
+From 2015 to 2017, Altair supported PWX's urban efforts in sewage tracking and management.
 Members of their team also provide strategic and tactical direction, understanding the challenges of moving urban citizens.
 Their support has led to a new version of our mobile app and to growing mappable STP database.

 Operations and Marketing Support